Generating and Exploring S-Box Multivariate Quadratic Equation Systems with SageMath: Rijndael S-box coded in Sage

-Using the Sage model of this S-box it is easy to count the number of equations, the number of terms in each equation and determining the minimal and maximal number of terms, as well as the total number of different terms, as shown in Listing~\ref{c:surveySRD}. \begin{sageverbatim} [numbers=none,caption={Survey of first S-box equation system},label=c:surveySRD] mq1 = eqs5[1:] + eqs7 + eqs8 len(mq1) lmon1 = [len(_.monomials()) for _ in mq1] min(lmon1) max(lmon1) len(set(flatten([_.monomials() for _ in mq1]))) \end{sageverbatim} As mentioned above, the first equation is discarded since it is only true with probability 255/256 (false if $\Byt{x} = 0$).
+Using the Sage model of this S-box it is easy to count the number of equations, the number of terms in each equation and determining the minimal and maximal number of terms, as well as the total number of different terms, as shown in Listing~\ref{c:surveySRD}. \begin{sageverbatim} [numbers=none,caption={Survey of first S-box equation system},label=c:surveySRD] mq1 = eqs5[1:] + eqs7 + eqs8 len(mq1) lmon1 = [len(_.monomials()) for _ in mq1] min(lmon1) max(lmon1) Sequence(mq1).nmonomials() \end{sageverbatim} As mentioned above, the first equation is discarded since it is only true with probability 255/256 (false if $\Byt{x} = 0$).
 This gives for the Rijndael S-box 23 equations, with between 28 and 49 monomials per equation and, in total, 81 different monomials.

-Finding the 256 solutions of this equation system representing the value table of the byte S-box with a SAT solver in Sage is accomplished with the following two lines of code: \begin{sageverbatim} [numbers=none,caption={SAT solver usage},label=c:SATsolver] from sage.sat.boolean_polynomials import solve as solve_sat \end{sageverbatim} This takes ca. 0.5~s CPU time on a decent computer (2.8 GHz CPU, 8 GB RAM).
+Finding the 256 solutions of this equation system representing the value table of the byte S-box with a SAT solver in Sage is accomplished with the following two lines of code: \begin{sageverbatim} [numbers=none,caption={SAT solver usage},label=c:SATsolver] from sage.sat.boolean_polynomials \ import solve as solve_sat \end{sageverbatim} This takes ca.\ 0.6~s CPU time on a decent computer (2.8 GHz CPU, 8 GB RAM).
+As a point of reference we also evaluate the Gröbner basis (GB) of this MQ and print the number of the basis equations, as well as the maximal degree and the number of its monomials: \begin{sageverbatim} [numbers=none,caption={Gröbner basis evaluation},label=c:GroebnerBasis] Idl1 = B.ideal(mq1) print len(mq1gb) print mq1gb.maximal_degree() print mq1gb.nmonomials() \end{sageverbatim} The evaluation of the Gröbner basis takes ca.\ 14 seconds, it has 8 equations of degree 7 with 263 different monomials.
+The solution of the basis equations with the SAT solver is about 4 times as fast as the solution of the MQ.

 Courtois and Pieprzyk~\cite{courtois2002:algres} state that these 23 equations are linearly independent.
-Nonetheless, using the SAT solver it can be demonstrated that the last 16 equations (\ref{e:xy128}) only are already sufficient to establish just the S-box value table of 256 solutions.
-For the solution of the 16 equation system the SAT solver takes ca.\ 0.7~s CPU time on the same computer. \begin{sageverbatim} [numbers=none,caption={Survey of shorter S-box equation system},label=c:surveySRD2] mq2 = eqs7 + eqs8 len(mq2) lmon2 = [len(_.monomials()) for _ in mq2] min(lmon2) max(lmon2) len(set(flatten([_.monomials() for _ in mq2]))) \end{sageverbatim} The 16 equations describing the Rijndael S-box have between 28 and 49 monomials per equation and, in total, 81 different monomials.
+Nonetheless, the last 16 equations (\ref{e:xy128}) only, i.e. \lstinline|mq2 = eqs7 + eqs8|, are already sufficient to evaluate the Gröbner basis and to compute the S-box value table of 256 solutions with the SAT solver which takes ca.\ 0.7~s CPU time on the same computer.
+The 16 equations describing the Rijndael S-box have between 28 and 49 monomials per equation and, in total, 81 different monomials.